LeanderCS/flask-inputfilter/docs/source/options/validator.rst

 Overview
 --------

-Validators can be added to specific fields using the decorator syntax or as global validators using ``_global_validators``.
+Validators can be added to specific fields using the decorator syntax or as global validators using ``global_validator()``.

 The global validation will be executed before the specific field validation.